 Insomnia also can intensify the symptoms of some anxiety-type disorders.
 For example, trouble sleeping can become a source of anxiety.
 Worrying about not getting enough sleep can actually prevent people from sleeping.

 Sleep problems can even interfere with mental health treatment.
 People with PTSD often have nightmares in which they re-experience traumatic events.

 Sleep Deprivation and Depression

-Between 65 to 90% of people with depression experience difficulty sleeping.
-Most have insomnia, but they may also have obstructive sleep apnea — a breathing condition that causes people to wake repeatedly throughout the night.
+Between 65% to 90% of people with depression experience difficulty sleeping.
+Most have insomnia, but they may also have obstructive sleep apnea — a breathing condition that causes them to wake repeatedly throughout the night.
 It is common among people with depression.

 Sleep deprivation complicates depression in a variety of ways.

 Studies have found that depressed patients with insomnia do not respond as well to treatment as depressed patients without insomnia.
 They also have a higher risk of relapse than people with no sleep problems.

 Depressed patients with insomnia also have a higher risk of suicidal thoughts or actions than patients who sleep normally.